OlafenwaMoses/ImageAI/imageai/Classification/Custom/CustomClassification.md

 Model training:
 - Removed 'num_objects' from trainModel(), this will get calculate based on how many class folders you have in your dataset directory/directories
 - Removed 'transfer_with_full_learning' from trainModel() as it wasn't being used
-- 'continue_from_model' now loads a full model which isn't a problem since all models are now saved as full models
+- 'continue_from_model' now loads a full model and trains from that
-- Removed 'save_full_model' because HDF5 format will be depreceated in the future and the full model actually takes up less space in my findings than just the weights.
-This will also allow for pruning and compression to be added in the future to make files even smaller.
 - Changed 'enhance_data' to 'preprocess_layers' in trainModel() to be more fitting to the process happening
 - Added 'show_training_graph' to trainModel() which is set to False by default.
 When set to True a graph plotting accuracy with validation accuracy as well as loss with validation loss will show at the end of training
 - Moved preprocessing to before the selected model as this is what is recommended in official tensorflow and keras documentation and should improve accuracy when training
-- Added RandomZoom() and RanbdomRotation() to preprocessing to further eliminate overfitting during training
+- Added RandomZoom() and RandomRotation() to preprocessing to further eliminate overfitting during training
 - Removed ImageDataGenerator() as this is depreciated, proprocessing will take the place of this along with rescaling before each model
 - Rescaling has been used instead of each models build in preprocessing function as there were issues with training and prediction when using them
 - Removed flow_from_directory() as this has been depreceated and image_dataset_from_directory will take its place (this also has the functionality of automatically splitting a single dataset into training and validation datasets automatically)
 - Added caching and prefetching of datasets to speed up the training process
 - Setting up the chosen model has been simplified and updated to match current best practices in TensorFlow
 - On all models 'include_top' has been set to false because of errors when it was set to True
-- Load weights has been updated to accept weights from models that might not be exactly the same
-- Saved weight now also contain the name of the model used during training as well as validation accuracy along with training accuracy still
+- Saved weights now also contain the name of the model used during training as well as validation accuracy
 - Removed tensorboard callback as it wasn't being used

 Custom Image Classification: